Dynamical Tropicalisation: Applications

 Kapranov's theorem~\cite[Theorem 3.1.3]{Maclagan-Sturmfels} is a foundational result in tropical geometry for which we provide a dynamical version in the \emph{trivial valuation} case.
 Let $A\subseteq \Z_{\geq 0}^n$ be a finite set, and $f(z) = \sum_{\alpha \in A} c_{\alpha} z^{\alpha} \in \C[z]$ be a complex polynomial.
 We set the \emph{tropicalisation} of $f$ to be

 We have

-Similar to the observation in the beginning of Section \ref{sec:trop_algebra} we obtain,
+Similar to the observation in the beginning of Section \ref{sec:trop_algebra} we obtain

 in $L^1_{\textrm{loc}}(\C^n)$.
 See also \cite[Theorem 3.4]{Rash}.
 We note that the negative coefficient of $\alpha$ in $\trop(f)$ is to compensate for using $\Log= -\log \otimes 1$ in the preceding formula.
-2mm The (dynamical) Kapranov's theorem asserts that the tropicalisation of the algebraic hypersurface $V(f)$ coincides with the (tropical current of the) tropical variety of tropicalisation of $f.$
+2mm The (dynamical) Kapranov's theorem asserts that the tropicalisation of the algebraic hypersurface $V(f)$ coincides with the (tropical current of the) tropical variety of tropicalisation of $f.$ 2mm Here is Theorem \ref{thm:intro_Kapranov} of the introduction.

-\begin{theorem}[Dynamical Kapranov Theorem] Assume that $[V(f)]= dd^c \log|f|,$ is an integration current in $\cD_{p,p}'((\C^*)^n)$.
+\begin{theorem}[Dynamical Kapranov Theorem] Assume that $[V(f)]= dd^c \log|f|,$ is an integration current in $\sD_{n-1,n-1}'((\C^*)^n)$.
 Let $\mathfrak{q}:= \trop(f),$ defined as above.
 We have that,

 \end{theorem} \begin{proof} We have $\Phi_m^*[V(f)]= \Phi_m^*(dd^c \log|f|) =dd^c (\Phi_m^* \log|f_t|).$ Dividing by $m$ and taking the limit yields

 For the above convergence, we have used Equation~(\ref{eq:Kapranov_conv}) and the continuity differentials with respect to the weak limit, and for the latter equality we have used the tropical Lelong--Poincar\'e equation; see Proposition \ref{prop:Lelong-Poincare}. \end{proof}